Using application integration SDKs with ATP - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 For more information about the rule group capabilities see Amazon WAF Fraud Control account takeover prevention (ATP) rule group.

-For information about the SDKs, see Amazon WAF client application integration.
-For information about Amazon WAF tokens, see Amazon WAF web request tokens.
+For information about the SDKs, see Client application integrations in Amazon WAF.
+For information about Amazon WAF tokens, see Token use in Amazon WAF intelligent threat mitigation.
 For information about the rule actions, see CAPTCHA and Challenge in Amazon WAF.